JujuAdams/Vinyl/docs/4.0/Config-Macros.md

 *Default value: `1`*

 Maximum output gain for sound instances.
 Must be greater than or equal to zero.
+You can read more about Vinyl's gain structure [here](Gain-Structure).

 &nbsp;